 C. Erik Hawes serves intellectual property clients in litigation and pre-litigation counseling, patent prosecution, management of patent and trademark portfolios, trade secrets and confidentiality issues, due diligence concerning IP issues in transactions, and day-to-day counseling concerning IP issues of every size and shape.
-While he has a strong background in other industries, Erik works primarily with clients in the energy industry and is the co-head of the oil & gas subsector within the firm’s energy industry team.
+While he has a strong background in other industries, Erik works primarily with clients in the energy industry and is the co-head of the oil and gas subsector within the firm’s energy industry team.
 He also serves as head of the firm’s intellectual property practice in the Houston office, which is recognized by Chambers USA, as is Erik individually.

 Erik is an active industry participant, having completed numerous certificate courses offered through the University of Texas Petroleum Extension Service (PETEX).
 He regularly attends and speaks at events such as the Offshore Technology Conference (OTC), the Data Driven Production Conference, and the Energy Industry Intellectual Property Law Conference.
 Erik’s familiarity with the industry and its commercial realities enables him to protect his clients' valuable IP by drafting and prosecuting – and, when necessary, litigating – patents that are enforceable notwithstanding oilfield-specific challenges such as extraterritoriality, patent-eligible subject matter, and divided infringement.